Last Updated on by

 First, I used the Crop Overlay and the Transform Panel to fix the vertical distortion and to straighten up the capture.

 I used the process I outlined in the article: How to Straighten a Photo in Lightroom.
+Next, I used the Natural preset from my Landscape Preset Collection as the base for Lightroom Rapid Editing.
+Then I used TOOLKIT to boost the Contrast and the Clarity.

 The Lightroom Preset Editing Formula: Natural (9, 12, 16, 32)